Kodachadri: Iron ore

 Kodachadri hill contains iron ore in its soil and test digging was also done here during the 20th century and it was identified that the stones found here have magnetic properties.
 However commercial mining in large scale did not take place at Kodachadri, though there are efforts to lease out the surrounding hills to mining companies to mine manganese and iron and local people have strongly opposed such a move in view of possible environmental damage.
 In such anti-mining protests, local people under the leadership of Shri Raghaveshwara Bharathi of Ramachandrapura Mutt, Shivamogga district and environmentalist Ananth Hegde Ashisara demanded ban on all mining activities in Ambaragudda, which is near Kodachadri and other hills of the area.

 Places of interest

 Sarvajna peetha

 Sarvajna Peeth is a small temple like structure near the peak where Adi Shankara meditated.
 This small structure bears a name which is similar to Sarvajñapīṭha, also called Sharada Peeth of Jammu and Kashmir. which was visited by Adi Shankara during his long spiritual journey, where he defeated other scholars in philosophical debate and opened the southern door of the temple.
 Another temple is located near travellers' bungalow and is believed to be the moola sthana (the origin) of Sri Mookambika Devi.
 From this spot, it is a 2 km trek to the peak.
 Just below the peak, an almost vertical path leads to a small cave called Chitramoola, from where the Mookambika temple of Kollur, is visible.
 The path to Chitramoola has been closed by forest officials citing various reasons.
-As of now a pilgrim can go only upto Sarvajnapita.
+As of now a pilgrim can go only up to Sarvajnapita.